amirmohammadkz/starter-academic/content/publication/conference-paper/index.md

 abstract: State-of-the-art personality prediction with text datamostly relies on bottom up, automated feature generation as part of  the  deep  learning  process.
 More  traditional  models  rely  onhand-crafted,  theory-based  text-feature  categories.
 We  propose a novel  deep  learning-based  model  which  integrates  traditional psycholinguistic  features  with  language  model  embeddings  to predict  personality  from  the  Essays  dataset  for  Big-Five  and Kaggle  dataset  for  MBTI.
 With  this  approach  we  achieve  state-of-the-art model performance.
 Additionally, we use interpretable machine learning to visualize and quantify the impact of various language features in the respective personality prediction models.
 We conclude with a discussion on the potential this work has for computational  modeling  and  psychological  science  alike.

 # Summary.
 An optional shortened abstract.
-summary: a state-of-the-art novel  deep  learning-based  model  which  integrates  traditional psycholinguistic  features  with  language  model  embeddings  to predict  personality  from  the  Essays  dataset  for  Big-Five  and Kaggle  dataset  for  MBTI.
+summary: A state-of-the-art novel  deep  learning-based  model  which  integrates  traditional psycholinguistic  features  with  language  model  embeddings  to predict  personality  from  the  Essays  dataset  for  Big-Five  and Kaggle  dataset  for  MBTI.

 tags:
 - Personality detection